eunos-1128/openstructure/modules/mol/alg/doc/molck.rst

   .. attribute:: assign_elem

-    Assigns elements as defined in the respective entries of the coupound library (provided at Molck call).
+    Assigns elements as defined in the respective entries of the compound library (provided at Molck call).
 For unknown atoms (see definition in :attr:`rm_unk_atoms`), the element is set to an empty string.
     To avoid empty strings as elements, this property should only be applied